Connect Your Cloud Account

 - Note that your External ID is pre-filled with your env0 Organization ID

-- Choose the duration for the deployment's assume role (Make sure it is equal or less than the duration you set in AWS)
+- Choose the duration for the deployment's assumed role (make sure it is equal or less than the duration you set in AWS)

 - Click Add